hcsum/matching-app/readme.md

 Done

 To try to production docker compose in local, need to `docker compose stop` first to avoid any port conflict

+### Todo

+- not show reverse if no one pick
+- insist notification
+- waiting for insist pick response